 Skip to main content

-First, you must find one of the authz decisions and locate the path to the allow field in its JSON output.
+Use an authz decision and locate the path to the allow field in its JSON output.

 Click on the authz decision expand/collapse arrow to view its JSON output, as shown below.